 Written By: Attorney Branson Rogers

-If you or a loved one has been injured in a car accident, the car accident attorneys at Zinda Law Group can help.
-We have the knowledge and resources necessary to help you seek maximum compensation for medical bills, property damage, loss of earnings, pain and anguish, and more.
+If a loved one has been seriously injured or killed, the attorneys at Zinda Law Group may be able to help.
+We have the knowledge and resources necessary to help the victim, and potentially the family as well.
+We may help you seek maximum compensation for medical bills, loss of earnings, pain and anguish, and more.

 For a free legal consultation, call 800-863-5312